michaeljchong/facebook-clone/README.md

 * Edit and delete comments (restricted to comment author)
 * Notifications
 * Navbar
+* display comments and likes with posts on posts index page
+* Sort posts on posts index page by date
 * User profile photo
 * OmniAuth signin
 * Mailer for welcome email